Sant0s3/Electro-PI/README.md

 - **Python**: 3.11

 ## Limitations & Trade-offs
 - **Section 1**: Used Deepgram + Groq cloud APIs (requires API keys).
-The bonus section swaps Deepgram STT with a local FasterWhisper model running on CPU.
+The bonus section swaps Deepgram STT with a local FasterWhisper model running on CPU accuracy wasn't that good.
 - **Section 2**: The RAG pipeline retrieves relevant chunks from the PDF and generates answers using Groq's Llama 3.3 70B model.
 Requires a `GROQ_API_KEY` in `.env`.
 - **Section 3**: BitsAndBytes NF4 quantization crashes silently on native Windows during weight loading.
 We documented this and measured both modes successfully by running them in separate processes.
 - **Section 4**: Used FastAPI instead of vLLM/TGI because vLLM doesn't support native Windows and pre-allocates too much VRAM for a small model on a consumer GPU.
 Justification is in `Section 4 - Model Service/NOTES.md`.